rackerlabs/support-how-to/content/cloud-databases/managing-cloud-databases-ha-groups-in-the-cloud-control-panel.md

    <img src="{% asset_path cloud-databases/managing-cloud-databases-ha-groups-in-the-control-panel/managing-cloud-databases-instance-details-built-7.png %}" alt="completed images display running status" />

 An alternate way to make the modifications from the previous step is to use the Actions menu in the upper-right corner.
-The meu adds an additional action to delete the HA group.
+The menu adds an additional action to delete the HA group.

    <img src="{% asset_path cloud-databases/managing-cloud-databases-ha-groups-in-the-control-panel/managing-cloud-databases-instance-details-gear-8.png %}" alt="make modifications by using the actions menu" />